michaelpri10/WelcomeBot/CONTRIBUTING.md

 When running that command, Flake8 will look at the `tox.ini` file.
 This file contains rules to exclude the following warnings:

  - E501: Flake8 gives this error when a line is longer than 80 chars.
 Having a line that's longer than this is not a big problem for WelcomeBot.
- - F403: Flake8 gives this warning when it comes across a star import (`from <module> import *`), because it cannot check whether all imported methods are used.
+ - F403: Flake8 gives this warning when it comes across a star import (`from <module> import *`), because it cannot check for undefined names.

 `tox.ini` also excludes a few directories which shouldn't be checked.